timbot1789/astro-theme-panda/src/content/posts/pr_review_standards.md

 [^1]: If this is your first time contributing to the project, you will need a maintainer to start the automated tests for you.
 You can run all automated tests locally.
 It is highly recommended that you do so _before_ pushing your PR.
-[^2]: More complex React behaviors, or new behaviors added to existing components, may require more tests.
+[^2]: More complex behaviors, or new behaviors added to existing code, may require more tests.
-[^3]: An exception is for a PR by a new contributor.
-Their PRs are not allowed to trigger actions by default.
-If you see a new contributor's PR, glance over it to check that it's broadly OK.
-Then approve the test run.
-After the tests pass, continue your review.